Dvd-Znf/Matrix-Multiplication-Project/README.md

 And you can press TAB for autocompletion just like in bash!
 ## Posible function:
 Help - show posible commands
-Version - show curent installed version
+Version - show current installed version
 New - register a new value for an integer or matrix
 Show - show a integer or a matrix
 Addition - show the sum of two matrices